 Washington has pretty good public transportation for an American city but the metro runs less frequently on weekends, which is also the time that most construction takes place, often eliminating portions of metro lines or making trips more time consuming by replacing the trains with shuttle buses.
 In two recent trips to the DC area, we’ve found that combining the use of the metro with zipcar rentals is an excellent and convenient way to explore everything you want to see in DC, Virginia and Maryland.
 And while in Washington, not only is gas included with a zipcar rental, but so is parking in metered spaces!
 Have your own recommendations?
 Please let us know in the comments!

 Before living in Washington, DC, we visited a few times for work.
 A couple of our favorite stays were at the Washington Court Hotel, near the US Capitol Building.
 Some rooms have views of the US Capitol, so it’s worth requesting them.
 The Washington Hilton, which hosts the Washington Correspondant’s Dinner is also a favorite.
 If you’re looking for good value in DC, you can sometimes find it on weekends when the business travelers are gone.
 Weekend rates are sometimes 300% less than high weekday rates!

 Budget travelers should check out Airbnb.
-If you’ve never used the service, sign up here to receive $40 off your first stay over $75!
-Look for rooms or whole apartments and houses with consistently good reviews to book.
+If you’ve never used the service, sign up here to receive a discount off your first stay!
+Look for rooms or whole apartments and houses with consistently good reviews for the best experience.